Generated at: 2026-05-16 05:52:53

 Results Achieved

-Easily prioritize outreach targets by referencing PLANSonar's intent data.
-Reduced the time spent on data cleansing by approximately 90%.
+Prioritizing outreach targets has become easy by referencing PLANSonar's intent data.
+The time required for data cleansing has been reduced by approximately 90%.

 Sato

-I am responsible for enterprise companies in Western Japan.
-Because I manage a large number of accounts, it is quite difficult to handle them alone, so it is crucial to prioritize our target list.
-I check our target list against PLANSonar's intent data to see if there are any customers searching for legal-related keywords, such as "Invoice System," "Invoices," or, a while back, "Electronic Book Preservation Act."
-Of course, the keywords to check vary by product; for example, for Concur Travel®, which manages business trips, I prioritize outreach to customers who are searching for keywords related to service characteristics, such as "Overseas Business Trips."
+I am in charge of enterprise companies in Western Japan.
+Because I manage so many accounts, it is quite difficult to handle them all alone, so it is crucial to prioritize my outreach list.
+I check my outreach list against PLANSonar's intent data to see if there are any customers searching for legal-related keywords, such as "Invoice System," "Invoices," or, a while back, "Electronic Book Preservation Act."
+Of course, the keywords to check differ depending on the product; for example, for Concur Travel®, which manages business travel, I prioritize my approach based on customers searching for keywords related to service characteristics, such as "Overseas Business Travel."

 3sato.jpg